 The WebAssembly System Interface (WASI) Expansion

 WASI is crucial for Wasm's life beyond the browser.
 Its continued development will provide richer, standardized access to system resources like networking (e.g., sockets), advanced file system capabilities, clocks, and more.
 This will make Wasm an even more viable target for server-side applications and diverse system-level programming.
+As organizations leverage tools like autonomous investment agents and AI-powered market analysis, similarly standardized interfaces enable efficient integration of Wasm into complex systems architectures.

 The Rise of the Component Model

 The WebAssembly Component Model is perhaps one of the most significant long-term developments.
 It aims to define a way for Wasm modules to communicate with each other and with the host environment using rich, typed interfaces, rather than just low-level numeric types.
 This will enable true language-agnostic software components, fostering greater code reuse, interoperability, and the creation of more complex applications from smaller, verifiable Wasm building blocks.
-This could revolutionize how plugins and extensions are built.

 Expanding Application Domains